Who is eligible for T nonimmigrant status in the United States?

-What types of family relationships qualify for family-based immigration petitions?
+What types of trafficking qualify for a T visa?

 Questions or Schedule An Appointment?
 Click to Call (844) 37-RIVAS